-If you ask us, what is the best mattress-in-a-box to buy?
-There’s a matter of personal preference, but we’ve put together a shortlist of options to narrow down the pool for you, hand-picked by our team of mattress experts who have tested over 175 mattresses (and counting).
+We’ve put together a shortlist of options of best bed-in-a-boxes to narrow down the pool for you.
+Each was hand-picked by our team of mattress experts who have tested over 175 mattresses (and counting).
 The beds that made their way onto our list are either top-rated, offer a fantastic value, or are made from one-of-a-kind materials.

 Additionally, it’s worth mentioning we tried to keep the queen size mattress around the $1,000 mark after discounts.
 Obviously, this criteria eliminates many great box mattresses, so if you’re not constrained to a particular dollar figure, you may want to check out our Best Luxury Mattress list.